 Uploading photos on Shutterstock is easy, free, and can be quite profitable.
 But there are many things to consider before you start uploading!

 Shutterstock is made for anyone owning a camera or smartphone.
 Even if you have an android or iPhone in your hand, you can start selling your photos.
-Starting from getting 25 cents a month, you can get up to hundreds of dollars in monthly if you learn the tricks of the trade.
+Starting from getting 25 cents a month, you can get up to hundreds of dollars every month if you learn the tricks of the trade.
 Let’s show you how you can do the magic!

 When you upload your images to Shutterstock, you retain the copyright to your creations, and you receive a royalty fee whenever a subscriber downloads one of your photos.
 Simple!